ITensor/website/docs/formulas/main.md

 * [[Exactly Compute the Ground State of a Small Hamiltonian|formulas/simple_ed]]
 * [[Replace an ITensor Index with Another Index|formulas/itensor_replace_index]]

-## IQTensor Formulas
-Formulas involving quantum number tensors and indices (objects such as IQIndex, IQTensor).

-(None yet - please suggest one!)

 ## MPS and DMRG Formulas
 Formulas involving matrix product states and DMRG.